 To get started, check to see whether your city or county has public records accessible online.
 You can do this by using the Public Records Online Directory portal.
 This will allow you to do a property history search for free.

 First, click on the state where you’re searching on the interactive map display.
 Then, select which county the house is in.
 This will then show you a list of the different online public records that are maintained by the county.

 For example, many counties now offer a Geographic Information Systems (GIS) on their local government website.
 You can navigate to the house address on the interactive map and click on the property.
 You’ll then be given an option to view the parcel details.

 From the parcel, you can learn more about:

 - Owner’s name

 - Architectural style

 - Basement type

-They have a research page where you can search for properties.
-There’s also a downloadable spreadsheet on the research page, which is currently the most complete set of information they have on all properties.
+They have a research page where you can search for properties, and there’s also a downloadable spreadsheet, which is currently the most complete set of information they have on all properties.
 You can recover a property’s historic name or reference number from the spreadsheet.
 There’s also a GIS map on the website that you can use.